Singular Ricci flows I: Introduction

-The work in this paper is related to the question of whether there is a good notion of a weak Ricci flow.
-This question is subject to different interpretations, because the term ``weak'' has different meanings in different settings.
-The results in this paper show that singular Ricci flows give a possible answer in the $3$-dimensional case, and in the $4$-dimensional case under the assumption of nonnegative isotropic curvature.
-In the general higher dimensional case, however, it remains unclear if there is a good general notion of weak Ricci flow.
+The work in this paper is related to the question of whether there is a good notion of a generalized solution to the Ricci flow equation.
+The results here show that singular Ricci flows give an answer in the $3$-dimensional case, and in the $4$-dimensional case under the assumption of nonnegative isotropic curvature.

+By using different quantities to control the geometry, it may be possible to work with flows satisfying weaker curvature conditions.
+The general higher dimensional case, however, is mysterious, and finding a good notion of generalized solution is an intriguing question.
+For mean curvature flows with arbitrary smooth initial conditions, the situation is somewhat similar.

+As mentioned before, some of the technical methods in this paper, such as a compactness result for possibly incomplete Riemannian manifolds, and a dynamical analysis of ancient solutions, may be useful for other problems in geometric analysis.